 Metric 3 Percentage of consumers connected to "bundled" DSOs Description As energy networks are regulated monopolies, DSOs have exclusive access to all customers within their network area.
 Suppliers bundled with these DSOs have an indirect access to such information.
-The 3 rd Package requires legal, functional and accounting separation of DSOs and supplier within a vertically integrated utility, although it also specifies exemptions from the requirements for smaller DSOs.
-This metric will focus on the legal definition of unbundling.
+The 3 rd Package requires legal, functional and accounting separation of DSOs and suppliers within a vertically integrated utility, although it also specifies exemptions from the requirements for smaller DSOs.
+This metric focusses on the existence of exempt bundled DSOs and not on other aspects of the 3 rd package requirements on unbundling.
 Purpose For new suppliers entering the market, both national and cross-border, equal rules are essential.
-Bundled DSOs and suppliers acting mutually towards customers might prevent new actors to enter a market.
+Bundled DSOs and suppliers acting mutually towards customers might prevent new actors from entering a market.
 Therefore, there must be a sufficient level of unbundling between suppliers and associated DSOs in order to create a level playing field in retail energy markets.
 This is essential for all competitive actors to compete on the same terms.
 The existence of bundled DSOs does not immediately presuppose a problem; nevertheless, it might be a sign to further look into the matter.
 Through this metric the NRA can monitor the situation and must then evaluate whether the result reveals a problem or whether the market works well despite the existence of customers connected to bundled DSOs.
 Source of data Information request and survey to regulated companies.
-Quantification In order to quantify this metric we suggest that the NRA addresses three main questions: Are there DSOs with bundled suppliers exempted from the legal requirements in the 3rd Package?
-What is the minimum standard for being exempted?
-How many customers are connected to exempted DSOs?
-Compare this amount with the total amount of customers in the MS.
+Quantification In order to quantify this metric we suggest that the NRA addresses four main questions: